caporaso-lab/developing-with-qiime2/book/ci/how-to-guides/publicize.md

 Then do it, and help them honestly interpret the results.
 If your tool doesn't show anything new, don't try to oversell it or they won't trust you next time.
 Regardless of how it works, learn from the process and use it to improve your tool and your approach.
+As your tool helps others with their work, their [word-of-mouth](https://en.wikipedia.org/wiki/Word-of-mouth_marketing) and their publications will market your work.

 ## QIIME 2 Library
 We are currently (23 April 2024) working on a simplified set of tools for sharing your plugins with the QIIME 2 community, and this will ultimately replace the [QIIME 2 Library](https://library.qiime2.org).